Tegomena/displacementmaps/pages/Documentation.md

 ![Grey tone bitmap](app/static/screenshots/sc2.png)

-Now, add some rectangulars: on the "Rectangulars" tab below the buttons, forward the slider "Number of rectangulars" to 20 and click "Render" again:
+Now, add some rectangulars: on the "Rectangulars" tab below the buttons, forward the slider "Number of rectangulars" to 20.
+With the two other sliders "Height" and "Width" below "Numbers" you can adjust the size of the rectangulars.
+Now click the "Render" button again:

 ![Grey tone bitmap](app/static/screenshots/sc3.png)